makerdao/mips/MIP18/MIP18c4-Subproposals/MIP18c4-SP1.md

 - Remove the Dai Savings Rate (DSR) Spread from MIP18c2
 - Remove the Dai Savings Rate (DSR) Spread from MIP18c3

+**Note:** With the removal of the DSR Spread, this means that the Dai Savings Rate (DSR) will follow the Base Rate going forward.

 ### Relevant Information
 - n/a